dacoa/py4e_ex/README.md

 # py4e_ex
-Read file, count the words and print biggest one using a dictionary
+Read file, count the words and print the common one using a dictionary